Yasucana/abstdraw/README.md

 ## Usage

-Run the script and follow the prompts for the feeling value and words:
+Run the script and follow the prompts for the energy level and words:

 ```bash
 python abstdraw.py
 ```

-The generated abstract art will be displayed as ASCII art in the terminal.
+The generated abstract art will open in a window.
+If `tkinter` is unavailable the program falls back to ASCII art output.